-(c) Losses resulting from operating food services are allowable only if the non-Federal entity's objective is to operate such services on a break-even basis.
-Losses sustained because of operating objectives other than the above are allowable only:
+(c) Losses resulting from operating food services are allowable only if the recipient’s or subrecipient’s objective is to operate food services on a break-even basis.
+Losses sustained because of operating objectives other than the above are allowable only when:

-(1) Where the non-Federal entity can demonstrate unusual circumstances; and
+(1) The recipient or subrecipient can demonstrate unusual circumstances; and

-(2) With the approval of the cognizant agency for indirect costs.
+(2) Approved by the cognizant agency for indirect costs.

+§ 200.438 Entertainment and prizes.

-§ 200.438 Entertainment costs.
-Costs of entertainment, including amusement, diversion, and social activities and any associated costs are unallowable, except where specific costs that might otherwise be considered entertainment have a programmatic purpose and are authorized either in the approved budget for the Federal award or with prior written approval of the Federal awarding agency.
+(a) Entertainment costs.
+Costs of entertainment, including amusement, diversion, and social activities and any associated costs (such as gifts), are unallowable unless they have a specific and direct programmatic purpose and are included in a Federal award.

+(b) Prizes.
+Costs of prizes or challenges are allowable if they have a specific and direct programmatic purpose and are included in the Federal award.
+Federal agencies should refer to OMB guidance in M–10–11 “Guidance on the Use of Challenges and Prizes to Promote Open Government,” issued March 8, 2010, or its successor.

 § 200.439 Equipment and other capital expenditures.